-We are maintaining our Neutral recommendation on CF Industries.
+We are retaining our Neutral recommendation on CF Industries.

-Profit for the second quarter slid year over year on a double-digit
+Profit for the third quarter slid year over year on a double-digit

 CF Industries Holdings Incorporated (CF), headquartered in